healthchecks/healthchecks/README.md

 ## Accessing Administration Panel

-healthchecks comes with Django's administation panel where you can manually view and modify user accounts, projects, checks, integrations etc. To access it,
+healthchecks comes with Django's administration panel where you can manually view and modify user accounts, projects, checks, integrations etc. To access it,

  * if you haven't already, create a superuser account: `./manage.py createsuperuser`